leonw774/lreng/README.md

 ## Closure

 Functions hold a reference of the frame where it is called.
 It effects the currying if the deeper function use the variables outside of it.
-For example, in `examples/frames.txt` we have this code:
+For example, in `examples/closure.txt` we have this code:

 ```
-foo = a : {
+foo = a => {
-  b : {
+  b => {
     a + b + c
   }
 };
 bar = foo(1);
-a = 2;
+a = 2; # this assignment would not overwrite the argument 'a' in function 'foo'
 c = 3; # there would be an error if this line is removed
-<< bar(2) + '0'
+output $ bar(2) + '0';
+output $ '\n'
 ```

 The function `bar = foo(1)` set its argument `a` to `1`.
 Setting `a` to `2` in the next line doesn't change the `a` in the function `bar` and `bar(2)` evaluates to `6` rather than `7`.